List of Back to the Future (franchise) characters: Sally Baines

-Sally Flora Baines (portrayed by Maia Brewton) was the third child and middle daughter of Sam and Stella Baines, the sister of Lorraine, Milton, Toby, Joey, and Ellen Baines, the sister-in-law of George McFly, and the aunt of David, Linda, and Marty McFly.
+Sally Flora Baines (portrayed by Maia Brewton) is the third child and middle daughter of Sam and Stella Baines, the sister of Lorraine, Milton, Toby, Joey, and Ellen Baines, the sister-in-law of George McFly, and the aunt of David, Linda, and Marty McFly.
 Born in 1949, she was present when Marty McFly in 1955 had dinner with her family, but did not speak.

 Toby Baines

-Toby Baines was the fourth child and middle son of Sam and Stella Baines, the brother of Lorraine, Milton, Sally, Joey, and Ellen Baines, the brother-in-law of George McFly, and the uncle of David, Linda, and Marty McFly.
+Toby Baines is the fourth child and middle son of Sam and Stella Baines, the brother of Lorraine, Milton, Sally, Joey, and Ellen Baines, the brother-in-law of George McFly, and the uncle of David, Linda, and Marty McFly.
 He was born in 1951.
 On November 5, 1955, he sat at the dinner table with his family and Marty McFly, whom his father had hit with the car earlier that day.
 He remained silent while the guest was present.

 Joey Baines

-Joey Baines was born on August 28, 1954, to Sam and Stella Baines, and was the fifth child and youngest son in the Baines family.
+Joey Baines was born on August 28, 1954, to Sam and Stella Baines, and is the fifth child and youngest son in the Baines family.
 In 1955 his mother remarks, that he loves to be in his playpen, forshadowing his later life.
 In the early 1970s, Joey was Marty McFly's favorite uncle.
 Joey would allow Marty to do dangerous things, but would always be there to make sure he was all right.
 He spent many years in Folsom Prison.
 On October 25, 1985, he failed to earn his release on parole for at least the second time.

 By the 21st century, USA Today ran an article on Joey Baines in their October 22, 2015 issue, titled Parole denied again, which mentioned that this was Joey's twelfth consecutive parole hearing to end in denial.
 He was serving a twenty-year term at Folsom for racketeering and had spent two-thirds of his life behind bars.

 Ellen Baines

-Ellen Baines was the youngest child of Sam and Stella Baines, the younger sister of Lorraine, Milton, Sally Toby, and Joey Baines, the sister-in-law of George McFly, and the aunt of David, Linda, and Marty McFly.
+Ellen Baines is the youngest child of Sam and Stella Baines, the younger sister of Lorraine, Milton, Sally Toby, and Joey Baines, the sister-in-law of George McFly, and the aunt of David, Linda, and Marty McFly.
 Born in 1956 (a few months after Marty's trip to 1955), she moved to Chicago at some point prior to 1986.